Disability Politics 101 (Online)

 Gabrielle Peters has called ableism the rebar of our economic, political, social and cultural system.
 The histories of ableism and racism are interwoven and as the late Mel Beggs said, “There is ableism somewhere at the heart of your oppression, no matter what your oppression might be.”

-This workshop will begin with an overview of the history of Modern Western Ableism and the history of disability activism.
+This session will begin with an overview of the history of Modern Western Ableism and the history of disability activism.
 In addition to providing an overview of key concepts such as crip theory, disability justice and radical accessibility, participants will learn what it means to apply an intersectional disability lens to issues they will determine at the time of registration such as housing, environmental policy, urban planning, extreme weather preparation, policing, and carceral care.

 Poverty, institutionalization, eugenics, and other acts of violence will be discussed but participants will be given the opportunity to opt out by muting and turning captions off during these segments.